DavesRepair.com

 Here's a simple little trick I've used for many years with great success, and I thought maybe someone else could use it, too.

 We've been feeding more and more Ruby-Throated Hummingbirds every year here in NE PA for the last decade or so, and it's a blast!
-We're up to 5 feeders, and about to add more.
-Seems the more feeders you have, the more hummers you end up with every year.
+We're up to a half-dozen feeders now, and adding more every year.
+Seems the more feeders you have, the more hummers you end up with.

 But Hummers aren't the only critters that love our sugar water solution (1:4).
 I used to have problems with ants in the feeders, but this little trick has taken care of that.